 STRATEGIES see also “strategy”

-NLP was created as a result of Modeling.
+NLP was created as a result of Modelling.
 Bandler and Grinder’s system for

-Modeling was essentially to discover somebody’s belief systems, physiology, and mental strategies.
-In the process of modeling, they would elicit a person’s internal program, which they called “mental syntax” or “strategy.”
+Modelling was essentially to discover somebody’s belief systems, physiology, and mental strategies.
+In the process of modelling, they would elicit a person’s internal program, which they called “mental syntax” or “strategy.”

 NLP focuses on strengthening your own internal resources so you can effect changes in your life.
 The solutions come directly from your subconscious mind, therefore is from the root of you, this ensures you are fully committed to making that change.

 In Neuro-linguistic programming, a strategy is a mental sequence used to achieve a goal.
 Strategies are usually described in a sequence of sensory-specific terms of the representational systems and submodalities employed.

 There are many quotes that should be stated regarding NLP but the one below by NLP’s founder Richard Bandler offers the first link to freedom and the first step to finding a solution.

 “The problem with understanding, is you might be wrong.” – Richard Bandler

 “Personal Strategies” has been formed to offer a comfortable and sympathetic solution for anyone wishing to make a change.
 Whether you are looking to change a habit or improve some areas of your life or improve existing strategies.